espressif/esp-idf/docs/en/security/flash-encryption.rst

   - All "app" type partitions
   - Any partition marked with the "encrypted" flag in the partition table

 	It may be desirable for some data partitions to remain unencrypted for ease of access, or to use flash-friendly update algorithms that are ineffective if the data is encrypted.
-"NVS" partitions for non-volatile storage cannot be encrypted.
+NVS partitions for non-volatile storage cannot be encrypted since NVS library is not directly compatible with flash encryption.
+Refer to :ref:`NVS Encryption <nvs_encryption>` for more details.

 - The flash encryption key is stored in efuse key block 1, internal to the ESP32 chip.
 By default, this key is read- and write-protected so software cannot access it or change it.